-- A shareholder entitled to attend and vote is entitled to appoint one or more proxies to exercise all or any of his rights to attend, speak and vote at the meeting.
-A shareholder may appoint more than one proxy in relation to the meeting provided that each proxy is appointed to exercise the rights attached to a different share or shares held by that shareholder.
-If multiple proxies are to be appointed then a separate proxy form must be filled in for each proxy.
-A blank form may be photocopied for this purpose. - The appointment of the proxy may specify the proportion or the number of votes that the proxy may exercise.
-Where the appointment does not specify the proportion or number of the shareholder's votes each proxy may exercise, then the proxy is deemed to be authorised for the whole of the shareholder's holding (or in the case of a shareholder with designated accounts, the whole of the holding in the designated account). - A proxy need not be a shareholder. - The proxy can be either an individual or a body corporate. - If a proxy is not directed how to vote on an item of business, the proxy may vote, or abstain from voting, as they think fit. - Should any resolution, other than those specified in this Notice, be proposed at the meeting, a proxy may vote on that resolution as they think fit. - If a proxy is instructed to abstain from voting on an item of business, they are directed not to vote on the shareholder's behalf on the poll and the shares that are the subject of the proxy appointment will not be counted in calculating the required majority. - Shareholders who return their proxy forms with a direction on how to vote, but do not nominate the identity of their proxy, will be taken to have appointed the Chairman of the meeting as their proxy to vote on their behalf.
-If a proxy form is returned, but the nominated proxy does not attend the meeting, the Chairman of the meeting will act in place of the nominated proxy and vote in accordance with any instructions.
-Proxy appointments in favour of the Chairman of the meeting, the secretary or any Director that do not contain a direction on how to vote will be used where possible to support each of the resolutions proposed in this Notice, except resolutions 17 and 18 (election of external candidate Mr S Mayne as a Director) which will be voted against.
+- A shareholder entitled to attend and vote is entitled to appoint not more than two proxies.
+Each proxy will have the right to vote on a poll and also to speak at the meeting. - The appointment of the proxy may specify the proportion or the number of votes that the proxy may exercise.
+Where more than one proxy is appointed and the appointment does not specify the proportion or number of the shareholder's votes each proxy may exercise, the votes will be divided equally among the proxies (i.e. where there are two proxies, each proxy may exercise half of the votes). - A proxy need not be a shareholder. - The proxy can be either an individual or a body corporate. - If a proxy is not directed how to vote on an item of business, the proxy may vote, or abstain from voting, as they think fit. - Should any resolution, other than those specified in this Notice, be proposed at the meeting, a proxy may vote on that resolution as they think fit.

+- If a proxy is instructed to abstain from voting on an item of business, they are directed not to vote on the shareholder's behalf on the poll and the shares that are the subject of the proxy appointment will not be counted in calculating the required majority. - Shareholders who return their proxy forms with a direction how to vote but do not nominate the identity of their proxy will be taken to have appointed the Chairman of the meeting as their proxy to vote on their behalf.
+If a proxy form is returned but the nominated proxy does not attend the meeting, the Chairman of the meeting will act in place of the nominated proxy and vote in accordance with any instructions.
+Proxy appointments in favour of the Chairman of the meeting, the secretary or any Director that do not contain a direction how to vote will be used where possible to support each of the resolutions proposed in this Notice, except resolutions 17 and 18 (election of external candidate Mr S Mayne as a Director) which will be voted against. - To be effective, proxies must be lodged by 10.30 am (Melbourne time) on Tuesday, 25 November 2008.
+Proxies lodged after this time will be invalid. - Proxies may be lodged using any of the following methods: - by returning a completed proxy form in person or by post using the pre-addressed envelope provided with this Notice to: